 - Vouge "Chicken Coup" (May 2014)

-Sherry Torkos is a pharmacist, author, certified fitness instructor and health enthusiast who enjoys sharing her passion with others.
-Sherry graduated with honors from the Philadelphia College of Pharmacy and Science in 1992.
-Since that time she has been practicing holistic pharmacy in the Niagara region of Ontario.
-Her philosophy of practice is to integrate conventional and complementary therapies to optimize health and prevent disease.
-Sherry has won several national pharmacy awards for providing excellence in patient care.
+Sherry Torkos, B.Sc.Phm., R.Ph., is a registered pharmacist, author and health enthusiast with a passion for prevention.
+She graduated with honors from the Philadelphia College of Pharmacy and Science in 1992.
+Since then, she has been practicing pharmacy using an integrative approach, combining conventional and complementary therapies to optimize health and prevent disease.
+Torkos has won several national pharmacy awards for providing excellence in patient care.

-As a leading health expert, she has delivered hundreds of lectures to medical professionals and the public.
-Sherry is frequently interviewed on radio and TV talk shows throughout North America and abroad on health matters.
+As a leading health expert, she has delivered hundreds of lectures and is frequently interviewed by radio and TV talk shows throughout North America and abroad.

-Sherry has authored 18 books and booklets, including The Canadian Encyclopedia of Natural Medicine, Saving Women’s Hearts, and The Glycemic Index Made Simple.
-Full Bio
+Sherry has authored 18 books and booklets, including The Canadian Encyclopedia of Natural Medicine., Saving Women’s Hearts, and The Glycemic Index Made Simple.